 (b) If the employee believes NASA is not entitled to such assignment of the invention, the employee shall provide information regarding the facts and circumstances under which the invention was made, including the contribution by the Government of its resources toward the making (conception or first actual reduction to practice) of the invention and the relationship of the invention to the employee's official or assigned duties, so that a rights determination can be made pursuant to 37 CFR Part 501.

 (2) Employees shall execute all documents necessary for NASA to file and prosecute patent applications and to obtain and maintain patents on any inventions for which the Government obtains or has the right to obtain assignments of title and for which NASA decides to protect by patenting in any country.

 (3) Employees shall assist, as requested, in the prosecution of the patent applications and in making available records relating to the conception or reduction to practice of the invention, if needed to establish inventorship or priority of invention.

-(4) Employees shall take all reasonable steps to prevent creating a bar to the patentability of an invention, including consulting with the Office of the General Counsel or the Center Patent or Intellectual Property Counsel, prior to publishing or otherwise disclosing any details of the invention or publicly using the invention.
-Inventors will also comply with the terms of any secrecy order issued by the U.S. Patent and Trademark Office in conjunction with patent applications in which they are named by refraining from publication or disclosure of the subject matter thereof, without specific authorization of NASA.
+(4) Employees shall take all reasonable steps to prevent creating a bar to the patentability of an invention, including consulting with the Agency Counsel for Intellectual Property or the Center Patent or Intellectual Property Counsel, prior to publishing or otherwise disclosing any details of the invention or publicly using the invention.
+Inventors will also comply with the terms of any secrecy order issued by the U.S. Patent and Trademark Office in conjunction with patent applications in which they are named by refraining from publication or disclosure of the subject matter, thereof, without specific authorization of NASA.